 There are several different types of materials that you will need.
 Please review the list carefully.

-If you are using a Penn State owned computer, both R and RStudio Desktop are already installed.
+If you are using a Penn State owned computer (physical or virtual), both R and RStudio Desktop are already installed.

 Beyond the above elements, I've done what I can to minimize additonal costs to you.
 You should not need to purchase any other items or materials for the course.
 If you are asked to, please reach out to me before you do so to get clarification.